Internet DRAFT - draft-boutros-pwe3-mpls-tp-mac-wd

 withdrawal message is received, and if the sequence number on the

-message is greater than the receive counter, the MAC address(es)
+message is greater than the value in the register, the MAC

-contained in the MAC TLV(s) is/are removed, and the receive counter
+address(es) contained in the MAC TLV(s) is/are removed, and the

-is incremented.
-The receiver sends an ACK whose sequence number is
+sends an ACK whose sequence number is the same as that in the

 If the sequence number in the received message is smaller than or